obeliksgall/Discord-Webhook-Notifications/README.md

 # Discord-Webhook-Notifications
 Discord Webhook Notifications

+**REMEMBER TO ENTER YOUR WEBHOOK ADDRESS AT THE BEGINNING OF THE SCRIPT**

 PowerShell script that sends a notification to the specified Discord Webhook in the form below.